CommodoreOS/PCUAE/README.md

 # Key Highlights of PCUAE:

-PCUAE is not a hack, it does not hack the machines or copy over its firmware or change it, its a mod, it modifies the way the machine boots so it boots from the USB Drive using a script, it called the `Autoboot Mode Start-Up Script` its in the int.d folder and is the only thing that is copied to the fimware and it can boot from the firmware or from the PCUAE USB Drive when it see it plugged in, from boot up, it does not touch the firmware at all and all the modifcations added are from the USB Drive only, once you take out the drive then the machine is back to booting up from the firmware from boot up.
+PCUAE is not a hack, it does not hack the machines or copy over its firmware or change it, its a mod, it modifies the way the machine boots so it boots from the USB Drive using a script, it called the `Autoboot Mode Start-Up Script` its in the `int.d` folder in the firmware, the same place its script is that tells it to run the carousel, and is the only thing that is copied to the fimware and it can boot from the firmware or from the PCUAE USB Drive when it see it plugged in, from boot up, it does not touch the firmware at all and all the modifcations added are from the USB Drive only, once you take out the drive then the machine is back to booting up from the firmware from boot up.
-You can remove the Autoboot Start-Up Script if you wish too, you can install it or remove it.
+You can remove the Autoboot Start-Up Script if you wish too, you can add it or remove it.

-PCUAE has its own firmware too as a image, it mounts its own firmware as it booting so does not use the firmware at all, its to protect it and it helps booting the carousel on a different model, this can not be used on THEA500 Mini at the moment cause it has a problem with udev, it interferes with it so need to work out why.
+PCUAE has its own firmware too as a image, it mounts its own firmware as it booting using chroot so does not use the firmware at all, its to protect it and it helps booting the carousel on a different model like the carousel on THEC64 on THEC64 Mini, this can not be used on THEA500 Mini at the moment cause it has a problem with udev, it interferes with it so need to work out why, it has a problem working with Pandory so THEGamepad does not work.

 You can find me on YouTube too under Retronuts and on there are some videos of PCUAE - YouTube channel is here - https://www.youtube.com/channel/UCrG1jnbvykIcLzfBFxC2GrA